odtu/EE568/Project1/README.md

 b) Derive and plot the torque generated in the system under constant DC excitation.

-c) Suggest a method to improve your model by including non-linear effects (fringing flux, non-homogenous flux distribution) etc.
+c) Suggest a method to improve your model by including non-linear effects (fringing flux, non-homogeneous flux distribution) etc.

 ## Q2) FEA Modelling (2D - Linear Materials)